 Whether kept with care in glass houses or growing wild in meadows, botanical varieties of all sorts wait yearlong for the pinnacle of spring.
-In this spirit, we unearth four stories from the NUVO archive inspired by greenery.
+In this spirit, we unearth five stories from the NUVO archive inspired by greenery.
 Several years ago, Dr. Bob Bors introduced coleus as an easy indoor experiment in plant propagation for his horticulture students at the College of Agriculture and Bioresources at the University of Saskatchewan in Saskatoon.
 The Under the Sea collection grew from there, featuring vibrant and variegated foliage that braves the chilly winter months to bloom in full force during the warmer seasons.

 Never miss a story.
 Sign up for NUVO’s weekly newsletter.